scottlafetra/ProjectHex/rules.md

 #Rules
-Version 0.0.1
+Version 0.0.2

 ##Setup

 For each player in turn order: Place 2 troops in an empty territory.

+##General Rules

+###Movement

+Each troop counter can only move a maximum of 1 territory in a turn.

 ##Turn

+1. Place all incoming troops on territories you control.
-1. Attack ( 1 for 1 )
+2. Attack ( 1 for 1 )
-2. Place 1 troop in your territories for each territory you control.
+3. Put aside an amount of incoming troops equal to a third of the territories you control, to a minimum of 3.